-The University's LSO is the Executive Director of People & Culture.
+The University's LSO is the Chief People Officer.
 The LSO is the strategic lead on the University's safeguarding duties, and is responsible for:

-- the implementation, monitoring, and review of the University's safeguarding policy, procedure and guidance; - ensuring that the operation of the University's approach to safeguarding is sufficiently resourced in order that the University may fulfil its statutory obligations and the requirements of this policy; and - ensuring that the University engages with the Local Safeguarding Children Board (LSCB) and any other appropriate professional Child Protection forums, as appropriate.
+- the implementation, monitoring, and review of the University's safeguarding policy, procedure and guidance; - ensuring that the operation of the University's approach to safeguarding is sufficiently resourced in order that the University may fulfil its statutory obligations and the requirements of this policy; and - ensuring that the University engages with the Local Safeguarding Children and Adult Boards and any other forums, as appropriate.